CP1401/Practicals/prac_10/README.md

 # Practical 10 - Coding Checkpoint 2

-Solutions for these checkpoint questions are provided as worked solution demonstration videos and code.
+Solutions for most of these checkpoint questions are provided as worked solution demonstration videos and code.
-Please do your own solutions before looking at ours!
+Please do your own solutions before looking at ours.
+It's all about learning!

 ## Functions